-We support undergraduates as they work to complete their Common Core Curriculum language requirements.
+We support undergraduates as they work to complete their Common Curriculum language requirements.
 From placement testing and first-year language courses to tutoring and advising, we help students navigate their language-learning needs.
+You have a choice of 9 languages to fulfill your language requirement at the University of Denver: Arabic, Chinese, Italian, French, German, Hebrew, Japanese, Spanish, or Russian.

 Common Curriculum Language Requirement